Timur: Religious views

+Timur waged wars against other states with the aim of conquest and plunder.
+His main opponents were Muslim countries.
+The rulers and Islamic theologians of these countries undoubtedly held this against Timur, accusing him of unbelief or portraying him as a tyrant who was worse than the infidels.
+The Russian chronicles include the Tale of Temir-Aksak, in which Timur is characterized as an evil pagan.
+This information may have originated from the nomads of the Golden Horde.
+The question of Timur's religiosity was also addressed in his correspondence with the Ottoman ruler Bayezid I. The Ottomans wrote of Timur and his army that they were "worse than the infidels".
+In his work On the Burial of Timur, Vasily Bartold, drawing on the writings of Sharaf al-Din Yazdi, describes how, after Timur's burial, his wives and other noble women performed mourning rituals according to nomadic customs: they uncovered their heads and scratched their faces, blackened their faces, tore their hair, threw themselves to the ground and covered their heads with dust, and wrapped felt around their necks.
+During the "nomadic custom" following Timur's death, "even representatives of Islam, such as the shaykh al-Islam Abd al-Awwal and Isam al-Din, were compelled to wear mourning garments."
+It is likely that Timur's image was heavily Islamized by his descendants, above all by Shah Rukh.

 Personality

 Timur is regarded as a military genius and as a brilliant tactician with an uncanny ability to work within a highly fluid political structure to win and maintain a loyal following of nomads during his rule in Central Asia.
 He was also considered extraordinarily intelligent – not only intuitively but also intellectually.
-In Samarkand and his many travels, Timur, under the guidance of distinguished scholars, was able to learn the Persian, Mongolian, and Turkish languages (according to Ahmad ibn Arabshah, Timur could not speak Arabic).
-However, it was Persian which was held in distinction by Timur as it was the language not only of his court, but also that of his chancellery.
+In Samarkand and his many travels, Timur, under the guidance of distinguished scholars, was able to learn Persian, Mongolian, and Turkic languages (according to ibn Arabshah, Timur could not speak Arabic).
+However, Timur held Persian in distinction, as it was the language not only of his court, but also that of his chancellery.

 Timur leading his troops at the 1401 Siege of Baghdad.
 Near-contemporary portrait in Zafarnama, commissioned by his grandson Ibrahim Sultan in 1424–28.
 Published in 1435–36.

-According to John Joseph Saunders, Timur was "the product of an Islamized and Iranized society", and not steppe nomadic.
+According to John Joseph Saunders, Timur was "the product of an Islamized and Iranized society" rather than a steppe nomad.
 More importantly, Timur was characterized as an opportunist.
-Taking advantage of his Turco-Mongolian heritage, Timur frequently used either the Islamic religion or the sharia law, fiqh, and traditions of the Mongol Empire to achieve his military goals or domestic political aims.
+Taking advantage of his Turco-Mongolian heritage, Timur frequently used either the Islam or the sharia, fiqh, and traditions of the Mongol Empire to achieve his military goals or domestic political aims.
 Timur was a learned king, and enjoyed the company of scholars; he was tolerant and generous to them.
 He was a contemporary of the Persian poet Hafez, and a story of their meeting explains that Timur summoned Hafez, who had written a ghazal with the following verse: